neptune-ai/docs/docs/integrations/fast_ai.rst

 -------------
 Integration with |fast-ai| framework is introduced as a part of |neptune-contrib| - open source project curated by Neptune team.

+Please install it before you continue.
+Check the `docs <neptune-contrib.html>`_ if you need more info.

 .. code-block:: bash

     pip install neptune-contrib
     pip install neptune-contrib[monitoring]

-Please install it before you continue - here are the `docs <neptune-contrib.html>`_ if you need more info.

 Create your databunch
 ---------------------